DiegoBarMor/volgrids/README.md

 ### Running via "main.py"
 Run `main.py` and provide the parameters of the calculation via arguments:
-  - **(First positional argument)**: Path to the *PDB* structure file of interest.
+  - `pdb` (-i): **Mandatory argument**, path to the *PDB* structure file of interest.
-  - **(Second positional argument)**: Path to the folder where the output potentials should be stored.
+  - `out` (-o): **Mandatory argument**, path to the folder where the output potentials should be stored.
   - `apbs` (-a) : Path to the output of APBS.
 An *OpenDX* file is expected.
-  - `rna` (-n) : The target macromolecule of interest is nucleic.
-If this flag is not provided, the target macromolecule is assumed to be proteic.
-  - `whole` (-w) : Activates 'whole mode'.
-The potentials of all the volume surrounding the macromolecule will be calculated.
-  - `default-res` (-s) : Use the default resolution values from settings.py (instead of the default delta values).
   - `radius` (-r) : Radius of the pocket sphere.
 Will be ignored if 'whole' mode is active.
   - `xcog` (-x) : X coordinate for the center of geometry of the pocket sphere.
 Will be ignored if 'whole' mode is active.
   - `ycog` (-y) : Y coordinate for the center of geometry of the pocket sphere.
 Will be ignored if 'whole' mode is active.
   - `zcog` (-z) : Z coordinate for the center of geometry of the pocket sphere.
 Will be ignored if 'whole' mode is active.
+  - `rna` (-n) : The target macromolecule of interest is nucleic.
+If this flag is not provided, the target macromolecule is assumed to be proteic.
+  - `whole` (-w) : Activates 'whole mode'.
+The potentials of all the volume surrounding the macromolecule will be calculated.
+  - `default-res` (-s) : Use the default resolution values from settings.py (instead of the default delta values).

 ### APBS
 The potential grids provided by APBS can be trimmed and interpolated into the same shape of the other grids, by using the flag `-a`.
 In this case, the APBS pipeline must be run first to obtain the input electrostatic potential grids.
 Example of using APBS: